-Man Tackled in Long Island Bagel Shop After Bizarre Misogynist Rant About Dating Sites
+Man Tackled In Long Island Bagel Shop After Bizarre Misogynist Rant About Dating Sites

-A Long Island bagel shop customer was caught on video shouting at the other customers in what turned into a strange peek into his personal life.
+A Long Island bagel shop customer was caught on video shouting at other patrons, in what turned into a strange peek into his personal life.

-According to Vice the man had ordered a breakfast bagel and when the woman working behind the cash smiled at him, embarked on a weird rant about women mocking and rejecting him on dating sites because of his height.
+According to Vice, the man had ordered a breakfast bagel.
+When the woman working behind the cash register smiled at him, he embarked on a weird rant about women mocking and rejecting him on dating sites because of his height.

 “Why is it OK for women to say, ‘Oh you’re 5 feet’ on dating sites — ‘you should be dead.’
-That’s OK?” said the Bagel Boss customer on the now viral video posted Wednesday.
+That’s OK?” said the Bagel Boss customer on the viral video that was posted Wednesday.

-The clip showed the short customer, at the Bay Shore location of Bagel Boss, hurl insults at all of the women in his sight, including the women working behind the counter and those in line behind him.
+The clip showed the short customer, hurl insults at all of the women in his sight, including the women working behind the counter and those in line behind him at the Bay Shore Bagel Boss store.

 “Everywhere I go I get the same f***ing smirk with the biting lip,” he shouted.